vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 ### Configure Loki log aggregation

 Grafana queries Loki to add log correlation with traces and metrics.
-Then, configure a Logback appender to emit logs directly to Loki.
+To apply this behavior to the application, configure a Logback appender to emit logs directly to Loki.
 This appender - `com.github.loki4j.logback.Loki4jAppender` - comes from [Loki4J](https://loki4j.github.io/loki-logback-appender/).

-Place `logback-spring.xml` into `src/main/resources` of the project and ensure the appender for Loki has the correct URL configured.

 To make this work, use the `loki-logback-appender` dependency: